arangodb/docs-hugo/site/content/3.12/index-and-search/arangosearch/nested-search.md

 This query matches the above document despite the height only being 35.
 The reason is that each condition is true for at least one of the nested objects.
 There is no check whether both conditions are true for the same object, however.
-You could add a `FILTER` statement to remove false positive matches from the search results, but it is cumbersome to check the conditions again, for every sub-object:
+You could add a `FILTER` statement to remove false-positive matches from the search results, but it is cumbersome to check the conditions again, for every sub-object:

 ```aql